Vulnerable British children wait 3 years to receive psychiatric care

 Dr. Eileen Lockhart, chair of the College of Child and Adolescent Psychiatry at the Royal College of Psychiatrists, likened the situation of mental health services for children and young adults to a “zip code lottery”, describing it as “egregious, with long waiting times for treatment.”
 From my specialist, children and young people’s mental health deteriorates, and they end up in a real crisis.”

-The disclosure of this information comes at a time when Robert Halfon, a senior member of Parliament from the Conservative Party, warned that putting students in protective masks in schools may harm the mental health of children, after the government announced that this measure would be re-applied in classrooms during the next semester.
+The disclosure of this information comes at a time when Robert Halfon, a senior member of Parliament from the Conservative Party, warned that putting students in protective masks in schools may harm the mental health of children, following the government announced that this measure would be re-applied in classrooms during the next semester.

 Halfon, who chairs the Commons Education Committee, feared that the risks posed by the new rules would outweigh the Protect children’s safetyThe extent of the damage caused by the “Covid” disease itself.